Snowing222/Snowing222.github.io/_posts/2020-06-22-say_cheeses_my_first_cli_gem_project.markdown

 **An unexpected set back at the end of the projects.**
 Although, I checked the content of the website was scrapable at the beginning of the project.
 When I scraped the cheese_type information page toward the end of the project.
 I realized there is no special CSS selector to separate cheese_description and wine_pair attribute, and they all are all <p> elements.

 ![img](https://i.imgur.com/gMcBf3w.jpg[/img])

 For the sake of extracting the information that I wanted with the knowledge I have.
 I need to do something wanky.
 After analysis of the content.
 I realized that after grabbing all <p> elements.
-From the last, Every 2 paragraphs correspond with one cheese.
+From the last, every 2 paragraphs correspond with one cheese.
 The first one is the characteristics, the second one is the wine pair.
 So I use my knowledge of array and extracted the data that I wanted correctly.
 I know that it is not good real-world practice, but it's a demonstration of my problem-solving ability, and I'm happy that I saved myself from redo this project.

 ```
   def self.scrape_cheeses(cheese_type)